oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-36-usage-of-ssvc-decision-point-namespa.md

 ### Usage of SSVC Decision Point Namespace with Extension in TLP:CLEAR Document

 For each SSVC decision point given under `selections`, it MUST be tested the `namespace` does not use an extension if the document is labeled `TLP:CLEAR`.
+Namespaces reserved for special purpose MUST be treated as per their definition.

 The relevant path for this test is:

 ```
-   /vulnerabilities[]/metrics[]/content/ssvc_v1/selections[]/namespace
+   /vulnerabilities[]/metrics[]/content/ssvc_v2/selections[]/namespace
 ```

 *Example 1 (which fails the test):*